codesharedot/qtum-price-ruby/README.md

-# etherparty price
+# amino-network price

-Gets the etherparty price with Python (from JSON).
+Gets the amino-network price with Python (from JSON).

 https://pythonbasics.org